top of page

 The Book of the Grotesque is the name of a handwritten manuscript by an elderly man who never found the courage to seek a publisher.
 He has been writing the work for so long that he’s not sure if the characters are imagined, based on real persons he’s known, or the product of dreams.
 Each of the characters clings to a Truth that helps them to justify their existences, and it is the clutching onto these truths that make them Grotesques.

-This noir novel is a detective story set largely against the backdrop of the 1919 Chicago race riots.
+This noir undertaking is a detective story set largely against the backdrop of the 1919 Chicago race riots.
 It follows an ensemble of characters whose lives intersect during a heatwave that breaks into violence, exploring themes of longing, systemic inequity, and the little epiphanies that will grace even the most marginalized of lives.

 Ht Poster.jpg